 The menace of fly-tipping

-Most of our rubbish compounds only accept boaters’ bagged domestic rubbish but we have an increasing number of boaters’ recycling points.
-By separating recycling from general rubbish, we avoid paying landfill tax and this helps save us money if people use the facilities responsibly.
+Over half of our waste disposal facilities have recycling bins alongside general waste bins.
+By separating recycling from general waste, we avoid paying landfill tax and this helps save us money if people use the facilities responsibly.
 If someone puts a bag of general mixed waste in a recycling bin, the whole bin will be treated by our contractors as mixed waste and the tax will be charged on the whole load, so it's very important to put the right thing in the right bin.
 Our recycling bins are either green or red with red lids.

 To find a recycling point near you use our online maps or download one of the many recycling apps to your smart phone or tablet.
 To find out more about our boaters' recycling facilities and how to use our services map please visit our website rubbish and recycling pages.